-Probe requests not using MAC randomisation contain the sender’s MAC address and potentially a previously authenticated network SSID from the searching devices memory.
+Probe requests broadcast from wi-fi enabled devices not using MAC randomisation contain the devices MAC address and potentially a previously authenticated network name (SSID) from the devices memory.
 Consequently devices transmitting these packets can be vulnerable to tracking.
-Current locations are determined through the presence of a broadcasted MAC address to a receiver and previously visited locations can, in theory, be determined based on the SSIDs contained within the frames.
+Current locations are determined through the presence of a broadcasted devices MAC address to a receiver and previously visited locations can, in theory, be determined based on the SSIDs contained within the frames, via third party databases such as Wigle.net.
 To address this issue, operating system patches have been written to randomise the senders MAC address broadcast within probe requests, in order to make device tracking less trivial.
 However, adoption of these fixes has been limited, and the success varied across device manufacturers.

 High-level graphical representation of the project